nilaymk/nilaymk.github.io/blog/_posts/2024-02-01-pen-on-a-chain.md

 # Make "Easy mistakes" Hard To Make

-I have worked in teams with very smart people, and even so often enough these teams get slowed down by 'easy to make' but largly preventable mistakes.
-One of my responsibility as a Tech Lead is to pre-empt such mistakes from happening; and when they do happen, employ simple but high-effective 'lifehacks' to pevent them from happening again and thus minimise disruptions and maximise flow.
+I have worked in teams with very smart people and even so the teams get slowed down by 'easy to make' but largely preventable mistakes.
+One of my responsibility as a Tech Lead is to pre-empt such mistakes from happening; and when they do happen, employ simple but highly-effective 'lifehacks' to prevent them from happening again and thus minimise disruptions and maximise flow.
 I.e. My responsibility as a tech lead is to put the 'pen on the chain'.

 Common mistakes like formatting inconsistency, untested branches, untyped parameters, memory leaks, missing returns, cyclic dependencies, etc. are easy to make.
-Luckily for us, they are also easily detectable with tools like formatters, linters, type chechers, memory leak checkers, bounds checkers, coverage checkers, etc. Thus they are easily preventable.
+Luckily for us, they are also easily detectable with tools like formatters, linters, type checkers, memory leak checkers, bounds checkers, coverage checkers, etc. Thus they are easily preventable.
 Heck, some of these tools also fix our code for us!